 Contractors can obtain part or all of the tax back by requesting refunds for business equipment and vehicle property taxes paid by their contracting business, and/or by claiming credit on their individual Montana income tax return or Montana corporation income tax return.
+These refunds often occur in a later year than the original payments.

 In FY 2012 and FY 2013, total refunds exceeded total payments and as a result, total contractor's gross receipts revenue was negative.
-The decline in revenue is due, in part, to a large decrease in the number of publicly funded projects covered by the fee in FY 2012, FY 2013 and FY 2014.
+The decline in revenue is due, in part, to a large decrease in the number of publicly-funded projects covered by the fee in FY 2012, FY 2013 and FY 2014.
 The revenue amounts are expected to return to a level closer to their historical levels, as the number of refunds claimed by contractors adjusts to the decreased number of qualified government contracts.
-In addition, upgrades to the department's main tax processing software, Gentax, along with changes in the contractor's gross receipts software application allowed a backlog of refunds to be closed out and finally posted.
+In addition, upgrades to the department's main tax processing software, GenTax, along with changes in the contractor's gross receipts software application, allowed a backlog of refunds to be closed out and finally posted.
 The upgrade, along with other efforts by the department, resulted in large, temporary, decreases in revenue over a short time period.